 Thank you very much once again for your letter.
 I wish you all the best,

-Sławomir Sierakowski, founder of the Krytyka Polityczna movement, is a senior fellow at the German Council on Foreign Relations.
+Sławomir Sierakowski, founder of the Krytyka Polityczna movement, is a Mercator senior fellow.